PaperMC/Starlight/TECHNICAL_DETAILS.md

 while it's not technically my fault, it will happen more with MY changes, so it should be noted.

-However, if the client sided problems are resolved, it would mean having larger world heights in terrain generation can be achieved without sacrificing significant performance.
-Especially now with Minecraft looking to change world height limits.
+However, if the client sided problems are resolved, it would mean larger world heights in terrain generation can be achieved without sacrificing significant performance, especially now with Minecraft looking to change world height limits.

 ### Conclusion of changes to FPS